Aquitaine

 -

-What is the Nouvelle Aquitaine region of France known for?
+What is Nouvelle Aquitaine known for?